p0lyw0lf/website/src/content/blog/2024-11-08-What-If-Anyone-Could-Use-My-Post-Composer-.md

 ---
 title: "What If Anyone* Could Use My Post Composer?"
-description: "A somewhat-common complaint I see on bsky/fedi is \"gah, these darn character limits, if only i had somewhere to jot down longer posts, i..."
+description: 'A somewhat-common complaint I see on bsky/fedi is "gah, these darn character limits, if only i had somewhere to jot down longer posts, i...'
 tags: ["programming"]
 published: 1731090148
 ---